SurveyCompo/surveycompo-doc/docs/data-model.md

     Use valid HTML syntax and prioritize security.
 Avoid incorporating code from unknown sources or user input, as it could introduce vulnerabilities.

-### Multiple Screens and Visibility Condition Logic
+### Multiple Screens and Visibility Conditional Logic

 SurveyCompo supports multiple start and end screens for flexible survey design.
 Use the `visibleIf` setting to conditionally show screens based on survey responses or variables.